evidentlyai/evidently/docs/book/presets/data-quality.md

 **TL;DR:** You can explore and track various dataset and feature statistics.

-* For visual analysis using Reports, use the `DataQualityPreset`.
+* Report: for visual analysis or metrics export, use the `DataQualityPreset`.
-* For pipeline checks using Test Suites, use the `DataQualityTestPreset`or `DataStabilityTestPreset`.
+* Test Suite: for pipeline checks, use the `DataQualityTestPreset`or `DataStabilityTestPreset`.

 # Use Cases